API endpoint caching

 Caching can be enabled for new and existing GET

 endpoints.
-If starting from scratch, follow the steps for Creating an endpoint before proceeding.
+If starting from scratch, follow the steps in the Create the recipe endpoint section before proceeding.

 Click Edit response.